KEROJAM/dwmblocks/README.md

 This is a very minimal and pleasing dwmblocks config i mademyself

 # Dependencies
-`
-NotoFontsCJK for Japanese Kanji acpi for battery info
+- NotoFontCJK for Japanese Kanji
+- acpi for battery info

-`
 that is it :)